Phillboard/mobul/public/docs/3-FEATURES/CODE_ENRICHMENT.md

 ---

-## 📋 Prerequisites Checklist
+## Prerequisites Checklist

 Before starting, ensure you have:
-- ✅ Brand new account created on the platform
+- Brand new account created on the platform
-- ✅ Mail already physically sent to customers
+- Mail already physically sent to customers
-- ✅ CSV file with your customer codes ready
+- CSV file with your customer codes ready
-- ✅ Landing page or form ready for customers
+- Landing page or form ready for customers
-- ✅ Gift card pool set up (if offering rewards)
+- Gift card pool set up (if offering rewards)

 ---

-## 🚀 Complete Step-by-Step Guide
+## Complete Step-by-Step Guide

-### **Step 1: Log In & Initial Setup** (5 minutes)
+### Step 1: Log In & Initial Setup (5 minutes)

 1. **Log in** to your account at your platform URL
 2. **Select your client** from the dropdown (top navigation)